trebeljahr/conv3d/README.md

 - Bulk Mode for converting multiple 3D models at once
 - Supports GLTF, FBX, and OBJ file formats
 - Generates React/TSX components using gltfjsx
-- Can copy the generated files to your project paths

-## Prerequisites

-You need to have the following tools installed for this to work correctly:

 ## Installation